minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the favored user classes from those who are less important to satisfy.*

 Three main user classes are: "Manager", "Teacher" and "Student".
-- "Manager": manages the overall application, creating new flashcards and managing user accounts.
+- **Manager:** manages the overall application, creating new flashcards and managing user accounts.
-- "Teacher": Views student result and identifies words that students find difficult as well as words that are easy to memorize.
+- **Teacher:** Views student result and identifies words that students find difficult as well as words that are easy to memorize.
-- "Student" (End User): Uses the application to learn new words through flashcards.
+- **Student (End User):** Uses the application to learn new words through flashcards.
 ### 2.4.
 Operating Environment

 *Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.*